triton-inference-server/server/docs/quickstart.rst

 For more information, see :ref:`section-checking-inference-server-status`.

-.. _section-getting-the-examples:
+.. _section-quickstart-getting-the-examples:

 Getting The Client Examples
 ---------------------------

-Make sure you log into NGC as described in :ref:`section-prerequisites` before attempting the steps in this section.
+Make sure you log into NGC as described in :ref:`section-quickstart-prerequisites` before attempting the steps in this section.
 Use docker pull to get the client libraries and examples container from NGC::